 The members of Vinyl Theatre know firsthand that music has the power to bring people together because it happened to them.
 Music is how they met, it’s what they bonded over, and it’s what has transformed their lives.
-Since officially forming in 2012, the Milwaukee-based quartet has gone from being college students who revered bands like The Killers, Two Door Cinema Club, The Shins, and Death Cab For Cutie to coming into their own as artists themselves, building an impressive following for their buoyant synth-based alternative-pop sound.
+Since officially forming in 2012, the Milwaukee-based trio has gone from being college students who revered bands like The Killers, Two Door Cinema Club, The Shins, and Death Cab For Cutie to coming into their own as artists themselves, building an impressive following for their buoyant synth-based alternative-pop sound.

 In Milwaukee’s rising, lively and unique music scene, Lex Allen has found his artistic home and niche where he can flourish and grow as a singer.
 Lex is a neo soul pop singer, similar to the likes of Pharrell Williams and Janelle Monae, who has been taking Milwaukee’s music scene by storm with his fluid, inclusive and empowering musical style.
 He has an incredible vocal range and dynamic style that can adapt to countless genres of music, which can be heard both through his solo work and on his features.
 Whether it be electronic, hip hop, soul or pop styles.